-In SAP BI 4.2, some products like Analysis for OLAP or SAP Design Studio support HTTP-based connection to access SAP HANA.
-In SAP BI 4.3, this connection is also supported by the Web Intelligence / Semantic Layer stack:
+In SAP BI 4.2, some products like Analysis for OLAP or SAP Design Studio support HTTP-based connections to access SAP HANA.
+In SAP BI 4.3, such connections are also supported by the Web Intelligence / Semantic Layer stack:

 - In Web Intelligence, you can directly query SAP HANA information models through direct access by selecting an HTTP connection.

-- In Information Design Tool, you can create a multi-dimensional universe based on such HTTP connection.
+- In Information Design Tool, you can create a multi-dimensional universe based on an HTTP connection.